 Coffee as a plant prefers a rich soil with a mild climate.
 This means lots of rain and a lot of shade from the sun, be it overcast or shadows cast by objects.
 This is why most coffee is grown in the bean belt of the world.
 The bean belt is located in the middle of the world between the Tropics of Capricorn and Cancer.
 Hawaii is considered to be the only state in the US to grow coffee.

 3. Black Ivory Coffee is the Most Expensive in the World.

 Just how expensive you ask… well it costs around $50 per cup of the stuff.
 The coffee isn’t for everyone just because of the price restrictions, it also boasts quite a process in the way it is made.
 The coffee is fed to elephants who then do not digest the bean completely but rather let it pass through and allow it to form part of their dung.

 Luwak, aka civet is coffee which is also fed through an animal and collected in its feces.
 However this is done through a mongoose and will cost you around $160 per pound of coffee.

 4. Coffee is More Expensive When it’s Iced.

 This can be apportioned to the fact that iced coffee takes more resources to make.
 The coffee is often re-brewed a second time in order to enhance the flavor that is lost by not making it hot.
 This will most certainly lead to higher charges for the relatively similar drink.
-Most of us prefer our coffee hot anyway, especially if you own one of the machines on this list of coffee machines.
-It certainly helps cut costs on buying a coffee everyday.
 These costs can also increase when plastic cups are thrown in the mix as well as more water and ice used as iced coffees usually come in larger cups.